Compute

 A structuring template extracts fields from either a customized template or a built-in template.

-For details, see Structuring Templates.
+For details, see Setting a Structuring Template.